- This event has passed.

 BACKGROUND READING

 Participants are encouraged to have some basic familiarity with the definition of a C*-algebra and quantum spin system.
-Some knowledge of quantum channels (completely positive trace-preserving maps) and quantum circuits will also be useful.
+Some knowledge of quantum channels (completely positive trace-preserving maps) and quantum circuits will be useful.
+Some knowledge of Clifford algebras will also be helpful.

 Possible references include: